 Snowshoeing: Ely is surrounded by Superior National Forest and the Boundary Waters Canoe Area Wilderness (free day-use permit required), so possibilities are endless.

 Good trails include the flat 3 kilometers to the Hegman Lake pictographs (park off the Echo Trail or County Road 116, 15 miles north of town) and alongside the user-tracked, hilly North Arm ski trails, reached by turning onto North Arm Road or County Road 644 from the Echo Trail.

 The Hidden Valley trails connect to the Silver Rapids trails, 8 kilometers that are groomed for striding only and have overlooks of Farm Lake.
-A Minnesota Ski Pass is required, $6 daily, $20 annually.
+A Minnesota Ski Pass is required, $10 daily, $25 annually, $70 for three years.

 © Beth Gauper

 Shoppers walk down Sheridan Street during Winter Festival.

 Dog-sledding: Several outfitters offer mushing trips.
 The best-known is Paul Schurke's Wintergreen Lodge, which offers a variety of lodge-based, lodge-to-lodge and camping dog-sledding trips.

 International Wolf Center: It's open Friday-Sunday in winter and daily from mid-May to mid-October.
 Admission is $14, $8 for children 4-12.
 Films and presentations are given throughout the day.

 The wolves' weekly feeding of roadkill at 7 p.m.
 Saturdays is an additional fee; register by calling 800-359-9653, Ext.
 21.

 The staff gives webinars about pack dynamics and on each wolf on its birthday.